Coming Soon— Sign up below to get notified when registration opens.

 Real-World Project

-A collection of writings and reflections about the learner's personal life philosophy and how they want to live and lead.
+A collection of writings and reflections about your personal life philosophy and how you want to live and lead.
 We will work on these together during each class.
-The idea is that these writings will serve as a guiding compass that learners can always refer back to for clarity about where they are headed in life when they are feeling lost.
-It represents who they are and their core values.
+The idea is that these writings will serve as a guiding compass that you can refer back to for clarity about where you are headed in life when feeling lost.
+It represents who you are and your core values.
 Learners can also choose to attend, volunteer or host a community event that feels closely connected to their personal life philosophy, and deliver a short report on their experience.

 About the Instructors